 - 20% of people killed at work test positive for drugs

-- A generation ago only 10% of children age 12 were exposed in one way or another to drugs of abuse.
+- A generation ago, only 10% of children age 12 were exposed to drugs.
 Today, it is approaching 50%.
-The younger a person is exposed to drugs, the higher the chance to become addicted as adults.
+The younger a person is exposed, the higher the chance of becoming addicted.

-(Q) What is the preferred specimen type for workplace drug-testing programs?
+(Q) What is the preferred specimen type for workplace drug-testing programs and employment drug screenings?

 (A) There is no clear-cut answer.
 Employers should evaluate the various testing methods to determine which specimen type best meets the needs of their organization.